-Executive Management BBA (Degree Completion Cohort)
+Executive Management BBA (Degree Completion)

-The Executive Management Bachelor of Business Administration (BBA) degree is a cohort program delivered by combining synchronous and asynchronous instruction so that students complete their degree in one year.
-This includes two mandatory on-ground meetings.
+The Executive Management Bachelor of Business Administration (BBA) degree is a cohort program that the students can complete in either one year (enrolled full-time) or twenty months (enrolled 3/4-time).
 The degree is for someone with significant work experience in a business, health care, governmental, or nonprofit organization who desires to complete a baccalaureate degree for both professional and personal advancement.
-Program emphasis is on the practical application of proven business management principles so that students not only gain the knowledge needed to succeed, but they also learn how to use this knowledge to make a significant and immediate difference in their companies.
+Program emphasis is on the practical application of proven business management principles so that students not only gain the knowledge needed to succeed, but also learn how to use this knowledge to make a significant and immediate difference in their companies.
 The pace of the program is rigorous but the rewards are immeasurable in terms of broadening professional skill sets and enhancing career opportunities.
 Students who complete this program can apply the four graduate-level courses toward an MBA degree at Cleary University taking advantage of the undergraduate tuition rate.